 \section{Introduction}

-AI(Artificial intelligence)-based deterministic forecasts are revolutionizing the landscape of medium-range weather forecasting \citep{uphoff_aiweather_2023,bouallegue_aiforecast_2024}.
-Among the models released in the past year are FourCastNet \citep{bonev_fcn_2023}, GraphCast \citep{lam_graphcast_2023} and Pangu-Weather \citep{bi_pangu_2023}.
-They are capable of forecasting the main atmospheric state variables on various pressure levels within seconds \citep[on GPU,][]{wong_deepmind_2023}, with a skill on par with the IFS model \citep[Integrated Forecasting System,][operational version of IFS]{Bougeault_thorpex_2010} of the ECMWF (European Centre for Medium-range Weather Forecasts).
-AI-based weather predictions are rapidly revolutionizing weather forecasting \citep{bouallegue_aiforecast_2024,olivetti_aiextremes_2024,beucler_2024_nextgeneration,brunet_advancing_2023,Govett_exascale_2024} with scientists and forecasting centers calling for action to scrutinize neural weather model performance from various perspectives, thereby going beyond simply verifying the atmospheric state \citep{uphoff_aiweather_2023,jeppesen_european_2024,bonavita_limitations_2023}.
-First studies investigate the robustness of forecasts for extremes \citep{charlton-perez_ai_2024,olivetti_extremes_2024} and model behavior in idealized experiments \citep{hakim_dyntest_2024}.\\ We here focus on the specific, application-oriented task of accurately predicting atmospheric profiles in convective environments.
-The skillful prediction of convective environments requires high accuracy in the vertical profile, as well as the simultaneous, correct prediction of both thermodynamic (temperature and humidity) and kinematic components (vertical wind shear).
-Convection requires atmospheric instability, which is governed by the vertical temperature and moisture profile \citep[e.g.,][]{houze_clouddyn_2014,trapp_mesoscale_2013}.
-Its severity is modulated by wind shear, emphasizing the importance of the wind profile \citep{houze_clouddyn_2014,trapp_mesoscale_2013}.
-By combining instability and wind shear, severe convective environments, that are related to particularly hazardous and impactful thunderstorms, can be identified \citep[e.g.,][]{taszarek_severe_2020,kunz_convparam_2007,brooks_spatial_2003}.\\ Severe thunderstorms are among the most hazardous weather phenomena resulted in substantial losses worldwide in recent years \citep[e.g.,][]{Gallagher2024}.
-Severe thunderstorms can produce large hail and severe wind gusts, along with torrential rain, lightning strikes, and tornadoes \citep{houze_clouddyn_2014,Markowski_mesoscalemeteorology_2010}. \\ Current AI-based global forecasting at medium-range lead-times, provides weather information on 0.25° grid.
+Artificial intelligence (AI)-based deterministic forecasts are revolutionizing the landscape of medium-range weather forecasting \cite{uphoff_aiweather_2023,bouallegue_aiforecast_2024}.
+Among the models released in the past year are FourCastNet \cite{bonev_fcn_2023}, GraphCast \cite{lam_graphcast_2023} and Pangu-Weather \cite{bi_pangu_2023}.
+They are capable of forecasting the main atmospheric state variables on various pressure levels within seconds \cite<on GPU,>[]{wong_deepmind_2023}, with a skill similar to the deterministic IFS model \cite<Integrated Forecasting System,>[operational version of IFS]{Bougeault_thorpex_2010} of the ECMWF (European Centre for Medium-range Weather Forecasts).
+AI-based weather predictions are rapidly revolutionizing weather forecasting \cite{bouallegue_aiforecast_2024,olivetti_aiextremes_2024,beucler_2024_nextgeneration,brunet_advancing_2023,Govett_exascale_2024,mcgovern_developing_2024} with scientists and forecasting centers calling for action to scrutinize AI-model performance from various perspectives, going beyond simply verifying the atmospheric state \cite{uphoff_aiweather_2023,jeppesen_european_2024,bonavita_limitations_2024}.
+First studies investigate the robustness of forecasts for extremes \cite{charlton-perez_ai_2024,olivetti_extremes_2024} and model behavior in idealized experiments \cite{hakim_dyntest_2024}.\\ We focus on the specific, application-oriented task of accurately predicting atmospheric profiles in convective environments.
+The skillful prediction of convective environments requires high accuracy in the vertical profile and the simultaneous, correct prediction of both thermodynamic (temperature and humidity) and kinematic components (vertical wind shear).
+Convective storms require instability, governed by the vertical temperature and moisture profile \cite<e.g.,>[]{houze_clouddyn_2014,trapp_mesoscale_2013}.
+Severity is modulated by wind shear, emphasizing the importance of the wind profile \cite{houze_clouddyn_2014,trapp_mesoscale_2013}.
+By combining instability and wind shear, severe convective environments, that are related to particularly hazardous and impactful thunderstorms, can be identified \cite<e.g.,>[]{taszarek_severe_2020,kunz_convparam_2007,brooks_spatial_2003}.\\ Severe thunderstorms are among the most hazardous weather phenomena and caused substantial losses worldwide in recent years \cite<e.g.,>[]{Gallagher2024}.
+Severe thunderstorms can produce large hail and severe wind gusts, along with torrential rain, lightning strikes, and tornadoes \cite{houze_clouddyn_2014,Markowski_mesoscalemeteorology_2010}. \\ Global AI-models at medium-range lead-times currently provide weather information on a 0.25° grid.
 These models can hence not explicitly forecast severe storms.
-For this reason, we focus here on the verification of pre-convective environments, which are characterized by the mesoscale patterns of instability and wind shear.
-These environments provide information on the propensity of the atmosphere to produce severe storms \citep[e.g., ][]{taszarek_global_2021,taszarek_severe_2020,brooks_severe_2013} and are used for forecasting of severe convection \citep{battaglioli_hazardforecast_2023,brooks_estofex_2011,kunz_convparam_2007}.
+Therefore we focus on verifying pre-convective environments, characterized by mesoscale patterns of instability and wind shear.
+These environments provide information on the propensity of the atmosphere to produce severe storms \cite<e.g., >[]{taszarek_global_2021,taszarek_severe_2020,brooks_severe_2013} and are used to forecast severe convection \cite{battaglioli_hazardforecast_2023,brooks_estofex_2011,kunz_convparam_2007}.
 Accurate and inexpensive forecasts of mesoscale convective environments enable the timely assessment of severe convective outlooks for hazardous weather warnings.